-- Place the box over the bat and carefully slide a piece of cardboard gently under box to make a floor.

-- If this impractical, use protective gloves (or a cloth or tea-towel) to carefully pick up the bat and place in a box.

-- Put an old cloth (e.g. tea-towel) in a corner

-of the box, loosely crumpled so the bat

-can crawl into it and hide.
-Put a very

-shallow container (e.g. plastic milk top) of

-water in another corner so the bat can
+- Place the box over the bat and carefully slide a piece of cardboard gently under box to make a floor. - If this isn't possible, use protective gloves (or a cloth or tea-towel) to carefully pick up the bat and place in a box. - Put an old cloth (e.g. tea-towel) in a corner of the box, loosely crumpled so the bat can crawl into it and hide.
+Put a very shallow container (e.g. plastic milk top) of water in another corner so the bat can drink.

-drink.

-Pipistrelle bat in hand -Remember to always wear protective gloves
+Pipistrelle bat - remember to always wear protective gloves if you need to handle a bat